 During periods of heavy rains and storms, power outages can occur.
-These power outages can affect pumping stations and lift stations that help alleviate flooding.
+These power outages can affect pumping stations that help alleviate flooding.
 More information on power shortage and failure can be found in the at the beginning of Section 4.5.3 above, as well as in Section 4.3.3 of the Base Plan.